-Survivor 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender
+‘Survivor’ 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender

 Last night’s episode of Survivor was definitely game changing, but for all the wrong reasons.
-In one of the most shocking moments in the show’s seventeen-year history, Zeke Smith was outed as transgender by fellow contestant Jeff Varner at Tribal Council.
+In one of the most shocking moments in the show’s 17-year history, Zeke Smith was outed as transgender by fellow contestant Jeff Varner at Tribal Council.

-Seemingly, the outing was a last-ditch effort by Varner to portray Smith as ‘deceptive’ and untrustworthy to his fellow tribe members.
+Seemingly, the outing was a last-ditch effort by Varner to portray Smith as “deceptive” and untrustworthy to his fellow tribe members.
 While it was both a horribly miscalculated and unnecessary move, Smith’s reaction to the chaos has enlightened and inspired other members of the LGBTQ community who watch Survivor.
 Shockingly, Smith was able to turn the incident around to become a positive moment, speaking about the metamorphosis he went through on the show between last season and now.

 Other than the seven castaways at Tribal, Jeff Probst is the only other eye witness who watched it all go down and has spoken out about the incident and his feelings toward Jeff Varner.